simonmar/blog/posts/2025-06-11-Glean-stackage-vscode.md

   constructors, fields and class methods, and made indexing more efficient.

-The DB size including types is now about **1GB**, and it takes **just under 10 minutes** on my 9-year-old laptop to index the nearly 3000 packages in my stackage LTS 21.21 snapshot.
+The DB size including types is now about **850MB**, and it takes **just under 8 minutes** on my 9-year-old laptop to index the nearly 3000 packages in my stackage LTS 21.21 snapshot.
+(Note: the figures here were updated on 12-06-2025 when I redid the measurments).

 ## Hooking it up to VS Code